project-fifo/docs/snarl/configuration.rst

 Multi DC support
 ****************

 The mutli DC support in FiFo is based in `Snarl <../snarl.html>`_.
-It works by syncronizing userdata between all datacenters.
+It works by syncronizing user data between all datacenters.
 Synchronization happens on a point to point system meaning that each `Snarl <../snarl.html>`_ instance in ``DC1`` syncronizes with one system in ``DC2``.

 By default the synchronization subsystem is disabled.
-It needs to be enabled and configured in order to propperly propagate data.
+It needs to be enabled and configured in order to properly propagate data.

 ``sync``
     Either set to ``on`` or ``off`` enabeling or disabeling the system, a restart is required to enable it but it can be changed at any time after the installation.